Home Capital Group - Fallen Angel Or Value Trap?

 What can HCG do now?

 Immediately suspend the dividend to conserve approximately $65 million per year in cash.
 HCG should issue $2 billion in equity at $8/share, issuing 250 million shares.
-It should raise interest rate on its HSIA, and on its GICs, across the board by 25bps for one year, to entice current depositors to stay.
-HCG should offer customers a one-time bonus at the end-of the term of 25bps to create stickiness, and run this promotion for all new $100,000 deposits it can attract for the next 6-9 months.
+It should raise interest rate on its HSIA and on its GICs across the board by 25bps for one year to entice current depositors to stay.
+HCG should offer customers a one-time bonus at the end of the term of 25bps to create stickiness and run this promotion for all new $100,000 deposits it can attract for the next 6-9 months.

-On the current $15 billion deposit base, a 50bps increase in interest expense for an year or two, would cost a maximum of $150 million, bring new depositors in, and will bring stability to the funding side of the business.
+On the current $15 billion deposit base, a 50bps increase in interest expense for an year or two would cost a maximum of $150 million, bring new depositors in, and will bring stability to the funding side of the business.
 It appears higher deposit rates will cost as much as the facility from HOOP, but would be cheaper longer term than regaining lost depositors.
-HCG is committed to paying $100 million to HOOP, but from here onwards, it should increase compensation for its accounts, rather than paying 10% to HOOP for drawn credit, while maintain the flexibility of access to cash if needed.
+HCG is committed to paying $100 million to HOOP, but from here onwards, it should increase compensation for its accounts rather than paying 10% to HOOP for drawn credit while maintaining the flexibility of access to cash if needed.

 Earnings Visibility Remains Poor

-For 2017, if HCG withdraws the entire $1.0 billion from HOOP (which appears likely), it will cost the company $225 million (including commitment fees), ceteris paribus lowering net income to approximately $1.25/share.
-Our estimated decline of net-income for 2017, excludes any effects of business disruption working its way currently through operations increasing costs, and any lost opportunity in the marketplace to fund incremental mortgages.
+For 2017, if HCG withdraws the entire $1.0 billion from HOOP (which appears likely), it will cost the company $225 million (including commitment fees) ceteris paribus lowering net income to approximately $1.25/share.
+Our estimated decline of net income for 2017 excludes any effects of business disruption working its way currently through operations increasing costs and any lost opportunity in the marketplace to fund incremental mortgages.

 Conclusion

-Whether it is by chance, or due to poor decision making, the HOOP lifeline is a noose around HCG.
-HCG needs to immediately issue equity or convertible bonds to soothe capital markets, and get better terms from somewhere else with another line of credit.
+Whether it is by chance or due to poor decision making, the HOOP lifeline is a noose around HCG.
+HCG needs to immediately issue equity or convertible bonds to soothe capital markets and get better terms from somewhere else with another line of credit.
 Many in the media have already discussed conflict of interest and governance issues at HCG.
 If HCG wants to survive, it needs to issue equity right away to a group of deep-pocketed mutual funds and institutional investors.
 Even then, the road to an earnings recovery will be excruciatingly slow.

 We remain sellers, although if EQB can get good terms for a line of credit, we have become more hopeful for HCG as well.
 HCG has postponed its earnings call, and that is understandable given the earnings pre-announcement.
 Thursday May 04, 2017, HCG has a date with the OSC as well.
-Perhaps management wants to update investor on developments in that meeting too, and hence the postponement.
+Perhaps management wants to update the investors on developments in that meeting too, and hence the postponement.
 With bonds rolling over, and $1 billion from the credit line already drawn, HCG needs to quickly find an anchor investor.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.